Quasi-quadratic modules in valuation ring and valued field: Preliminaries

-\begin{remark} When a valued field whose strict unit always admits a square root, any group homomorphism $\mylc:K^\times \rightarrow F^\times$ whose restriction to $B^\times$ is $\pi$ is an angular component map. \end{remark} \begin{proof} It is obvious that the conditions (1), (2) and (6) in Definition \ref{def:pseudo} are satisfied.
+\begin{remark} When a valued field whose strict units always admit a square root, any group homomorphism $\mylc:K^\times \rightarrow F^\times$ whose restriction to $B^\times$ is $\pi$ is an angular component map. \end{remark} \begin{proof} It is obvious that the conditions (1), (2) and (6) in Definition \ref{def:pseudo} are satisfied.

 We demonstrate that the map $\mylc$ satisfies the condition Definition \ref{def:pseudo}(3).
 Let $g \in G$ and $0 \not=c \in F$ be arbitrary elements.
 By the definition of valued field, there exists a nonzero element $x\in K$ with $\val(x)=g$.
 Set $d=\mylc(x)$.
 We can find a nonzero $y \in B^{\times}$ with $\pi(y)=cd^{-1}$.
 Set $w=x \cdot y$.
 We get $\val(w)=\val(x) \cdot \val(y)=g$ and $\mylc(w)=\mylc(x) \cdot \mylc(y)=c$, as desired.